dtmak1/Black-Dogs/README.md

 when i am asked to find a path through a maze with n choices, the recursive abstraction can find a path through a maze with n-1 choices.

-##Base Case
+## base case
-when you get to the treasure or end.

-if treasure return true
-if end return false
+when you get to the treasure or end if treasure return true, if end return false

-## Recursive Case

-are we still using the same repo???
+## English or pseudocode description of algorithm
+for every step of a path
+  base case?
+  if reach an intersection (multiple possible paths)
+    for every possible next step
+      recursive abstraction
+      return to the location of the intersection <-- recursive backtracking

+final return statement needs to be an 'or' to account for paths with dead ends

+## class(es), with fields and methods

+## version*n* wish list
+return path or set of moves to reach treasure return number of different possible paths to reach treasure return all?